aunum/arc/README.md

 ![logo](./static/logo.png "Logo")

-Arc is a declarative, minimalist, automation-forward machine learning platform.
-It aims to commoditize models by standardizing their IO, making it easy to consume models from _any_ source using your language of choice.
+Arc is a declarative, minimalist, automation-forward machine learning toolkit.
+It aims to commoditize models by standardizing their IO into a common protocol, making it easy to consume models from _any_ source using your language of choice.

 Arc embraces the multiplicity of models, allowing for the training and inference of many models from any framework in a distributed manor.
 Arc aims to scale models through a hetergeneous mixture of experts.